newton-c/newton-c.github.io/content/cv.md

 ### Publications
 *Peer-Reviewed*

 2. "Pursuing Peacekeeping’s Many ‘Peaces’" (with Jake Kathman, Chhandosi Roy, and Colin Tucker).
-Conditionally accepted. *International Peacekeeping*
+Conditionally accepted. *International Peacekeeping*.

-1. "Airstrikes and Counterinsurgency" (with Colin Tucker).
-2022. *Security Studies*
+1. "[The Efficacy of Airpower in Counterinsurgency](https://www.tandfonline.com/doi/abs/10.1080/09636412.2022.2065926?journalCode=fsst20)" (with Colin Tucker).
+2022. *Security Studies*.

 *Under Review*

-- *The Lasting Health Impact of UN Peacekeeping* (with Michelle Benson, Chhandosi Roy, and Colin Tucker)
+- "The Lasting Health Impact of UN Peacekeeping" (with Michelle Benson, Chhandosi Roy, and Colin Tucker).
-- *To Kill or Not to Kill: Strategic civilian victimization by rebel groups.* (with Chhandosi Roy)
+- "To Kill or Not to Kill: Strategic civilian victimization by rebel groups." (with Chhandosi Roy).

 *Other*

-1. "Who Will Be Colombia's Next President?"
-2022. *Utica University Center of Public Affairs and Election Research*
+1. "[Who Will Be Colombia's Next President?](https://www.ucpublicaffairs.com/home/2022/4/27/who-will-be-colombias-next-president)" 2022. *Utica University Center of Public Affairs and Election Research.*

 ### Working Papers
-- "Civil War Battlefield Deaths, Rebel Power and Dissatisfaction" (with Jacek Kugler, Michelle Benson, and Chhandosi Roy)
+- "Civil War Battlefield Deaths, Rebel Power and Dissatisfaction" (with Jacek Kugler, Michelle Benson, and Chhandosi Roy).
-- *Media & Murder: The Effect of News Coverage on Postconflict Criminal Violence in Colombia\**
+- "Media & Murder: The Effect of News Coverage on Postconflict Criminal Violence in Colombia"
-- *Rebels, Resources, & Homicide\**
+- "Rebels, Resources, & Homicide"
-- *Child Soldiers and Grown-Up Gangsters\**
+- "Child Soldiers and Grown-Up Gangsters"

-\* Part of my dissertation

 ### Conference Presentations